anusii/podnotes/README.md

 ## Introduction

-The podnotes app aims to be a template for apps that interact (read and write) with encrypted data stored on personal online data stores (PODs) hosted on a Solid Server.
+The podnotes app aims to be a template for flutter-based apps that interact (read and write) with encrypted data stored on personal online data stores (PODs) hosted on a Solid Server.
 The intention is that you can use this code as the starting point for your own app development project.

 The first beta release (version 0.1.0) included much low level code.
 Over the 7000 lines of code there is much that is being migrated